 To use virtual machines (VMs) in our workflow, we make use of VirtualBox which is a tool from Oracle (previously Sun).
 VirtualBox is a “hypervisor”, because it can supervise multiple operating systems.
 It interfaces those operating systems with the host system, and makes things like network and file access possible.
 However, dealing with VirtualBox can be a bit cumbersome and error prone, so we use a cool tool called Vagrant to make development easier.
 Vagrant wraps around VirtualBox and uses a “Vagrantfile” to automatically setup and provision our virtual machines.
 This simplifies things, but also makes them much more repeatable and we can use version control on our Vagrantfile to further button down our setup.

 To get started using these tools, we need to get Virtualbox and Vagrant, and then bring our VM up.
 This is fairly straightforward.
 First, download Virtualbox from the official website.
-Vagrant can be installed via the gem system:
+Vagrant can be installed using an OS specific package from here.

 Once this is done, we can manipulate our VM using vagrant: